Suryamsrivastava/BANK_MANAGEMENT_SYSTEM/README.md

 However, it's important to note that this approach is a simplified example for educational purposes.
 In real-world applications, password handling and security measures should be more robust, involving techniques like secure hashing and encryption to protect sensitive information.

 ### Author
-This banking management system was created by Nikhilesh Sirohi, a student at Madan Mohan Malaviya University of Technology, Gorakhpur.
+This banking management system was created by Suryam Srivastava, a student at Madan Mohan Malaviya University of Technology, Gorakhpur.